 - Molecular pathogenesis of obesity, insulin resistance, and associated comorbidities, including cancer, cardiovascular disease, insulin resistance and type 2 diabetes

-- Molecular biology, physiology, and pathophysiology of adipokines in animals and humans
+- Molecular biology, physiology, and pathophysiology of adipokines, such as leptin, adiponectin etc. in animals and humans

-- Molecular biology, physiology, and pathophysiology of myokines, such as irisin, in animals and humans.
+- Molecular biology, physiology, and pathophysiology of myokines, such as irisin and FNDC4, in animals and humans.